openedx/xblocks-contrib/README.rst

 Internationalization (i18n) is when a program is made aware of multiple languages.
 Localization (l10n) is adapting a program to local language and cultural habits.

-Use the locale directory to provide internationalized strings for your XBlock project.
-For more information on how to enable translations, visit the `Open edX XBlock tutorial on Internationalization <https://edx.readthedocs.org/projects/xblock-tutorial/en/latest/edx_platform/edx_lms.html>`_.
+For information on how to enable translations, visit the `Open edX XBlock tutorial on Internationalization <https://docs.openedx.org/projects/xblock/en/latest/xblock-tutorial/edx_platform/edx_lms.html#internationalization-support>`_.

-This cookiecutter template uses `django-statici18n <https://django-statici18n.readthedocs.io/en/latest/>`_
-to provide translations to static javascript using ``gettext``.

 The included Makefile contains targets for extracting, compiling and validating translatable strings.
 The general steps to provide multilingual messages for a Python program (or an XBlock) are: